How Your Choices Help Heal the Planet

 One trait all papertarians have in common is a deep love of forests.
 Whether we show it by camping among the trees or just gazing at them through our windows, we want to take care of them.

-Sustainable forestry practices, meanwhile, help keep woodlands healthy and flourishing so that they can store carbon, slowing climate change, and improve soil and water quality.
+Sustainable forestry practices, meanwhile, help keep woodlands healthy and flourishing so that they can store carbon, slow climate change, and improve soil and water quality.
 At the same time, they provide a bounty of habitats for wildlife from wild turkeys and foxes to quail, tree frogs and rabbits.

-the planet and good for us.
+What does that mean for you?
+Ultimately, trees—an infinitely renewable resource—are good for the planet and good for you.
 Which is why going papertarian is the smart choice.

 A Promise to Paper